Panizzo/udacity/machine-learning-engineer/md02-project03-capstone/README.md

 ### Evaluation Metrics

-The submissions for this competition are evaluated on area under the ROC curve between the predicted probability and the observed target.
-In the submission file, for each id in the test set, we must predict a probability that center 32x32px region of a patch contains at least one pixel of tumor tissue.
+The submissions for this competition are evaluated on area under the Receiver Operating Characteristic (ROC) curve between the predicted probability and the observed target.
+ROC curve is a performance measurement for classification problems.
+It tells how much a model is capable of distinguishing between classes and is plotted with True Positive Rate (TPR) against the False Positive Rate (FPR).
+For the submission file nedded for evaluating our model in the competition, for each id in the test set, we must predict a probability that center 32x32px region of a patch contains at least one pixel of tumor tissue.
 The file should contain a header and have the following format:

 id,label
 0b2ea2a822ad23fdb1b5dd26653da899fbd2c0d5,0